datamachines/cuda_tensorflow_opencv/README.md

 When starting it using `docker run -p 8888:8888 jupnb:local` to publish the container's port `8888` to the local system's port `8888`, an `http://127.0.0.1:8888/` based URL will shown with the access token.
 Using this url in a web browser will grant access to the running instance of Jupyter Notebook.

+In order to mount weights within the container, or other persistant location for code and such, use one or more `-v /local/directory:/container/mount` to mount your "local directory" inside the running instance at "container mount" location.

+To exit Jupyter Notebook, you can either docker kill the running instance of press the Quit button within the URL.

+Because this feature has been asked a few times, we have added a means to build those and are releasing those on DockerHub.

 ###  7.4. <a name='TestingYolov4onyourwebcamLinuxandGPUonly'></a>Testing Yolo v4 on your webcam (Linux and GPU only)